chriskok/BookNotes/The_Pathfinder_by_Nicholas_Lore.md

 * page 58: My life line, what I'd like to accomplish over the years.
 Questions: “What would I most like to accomplish between the years of X and Y?”, “What would I want to have done?”, “Who would I like to be by then?”, “What would I like to have by then?”
   - age 25: Senior engineer position, get married, travel a lot to experience different cultures, try my best to make the most of my youth
   - age 30: Kids, settle down and own a comfortable house, principal engineer position? (idk how long these take), secure financial plan for the future (knowing that my kids will be able to go through college without loans)
-  - age 35: Subject matter expert in my field, nothing material comes to mind, I just hope to be really good at parenting
+  - age 35: Subject matter expert in my field, nothing material comes to mind, I just hope to be really good at parenting and I want to be healthy for my family

 <a name="pg72"/></a>
 * page 72: List of Yeahbuts to keep an eye out for
   - Yeahbut I won't have enough money if I'm not doing something like Machine Learning (120k salary on average).
   - Yeahbut I won't get as much money if I don't work in the Silicon Valley (conflicted because I really like Cedar Rapids, and I am unsure as to the exchange between the higher cost of living there and whether they even out).
   - Yeahbut I'm an immigrant and should prioritize staying here over the comfort of my job and position.

+---

+<a name="actionitems"/></a>
+## Action Items
+* Practice mindfulness meditation daily
+* Practice more daily routines (stretch or make bed in the morning)

+---